 There aren’t too many cameras that are made particularly for 3D printing.
 But you might run into problems with a camera that is compatible with both the 3D software and hardware.
 To help you sort out those problems, you need a community of people who have used the camera that you got in order to get their 3D prints out.
 Without that support from the community, it might become difficult for you to troubleshoot.
 So make sure you get a camera that has adequate support from the 3D printing community.

 Figure out how to set up the camera that you are buying.
-It’s better to do this before you get the camera home – consider the appropriate distance that the camera requires for full scope viewing comfort.
+It’s better to learn about octoprint set up before you get the camera home – consider the appropriate distance that the camera requires for full scope viewing comfort.
 Mounting equipment is always a good help.
 If you can find a webcam with mounts then your 3D printing techniques will benefit greatly from it.

 Frequently Asked Questions